Nashville Bombing Could Be A Domestic Terrorist Attack Aimed At Police, Commentator Claims

 — Metro Nashville PD (@MNPDNashville) December 25, 2020

-The FBI is investigation the incident, but some believe that the Nashville bombing had the hallmarks of a domestic terrorist attack.
+The FBI is investigating the incident, but some believe that the Nashville bombing had the hallmarks of a domestic terrorist attack.
 Dean Obeidallah, a CNN contributor and political commentator, speculated that it may have been an attempt to attack police officers given that they were called to the area for shots fired but found no evidence of it.

 “Wonder if this was sovereign citizens terror movement that is anti-police and anti-Gov,” he tweeted.